-Exchange Houses syndicate commits to buying $ at 2,000LL on 22 Jan 2020 but didn't specify the ask price. will it hold?
+Exchange Houses syndicate commits to buying $ at 2,000LL on 22 Jan 2020 but didn't specify the ask price.
+It did not hold

 The Lebanese Lira started taking shape in 1924 and settled at around 3 Lira for one USD in the 1960s.
 It started as a currency pegged to the French Franc then was floated as of 1949.
 After severe devaluation in the second half of the 80s, it was pegged to the USD as of 1993 following the end of the civil war and the beginning of the reconstruction.